SITES-spectral/phenotag/docs/annotation_system.md

     - roi_name: "ROI_00"  # Default - Full Image
       discard: false
       snow_presence: false
-      has_flags: false
+      flags: []  # Empty list means no flags are set
     - roi_name: "ROI_01"
       discard: false
       snow_presence: false
-      has_flags: false
+      flags: ["sunny", "clouds"]  # List of applied flags
     - roi_name: "ROI_02"
       discard: false
       snow_presence: false
-      has_flags: false
-  'file_name2.jpg':
+      flags: ["high_brightness"]  # Another example with one flag 'file_name2.jpg':
     # ...similar structure as above
 ```

 Each image entry contains:
-- An array of ROI objects, each with discard, snow_presence, and has_flags properties
+- An array of ROI objects, each with discard, snow_presence, and flags properties
+- The flags property is a list of flag names that apply to this ROI
 - The first ROI entry (ROI_00) represents the entire image

 ## Auto-Save and Persistence

-PhenoTag features an intelligent annotation saving system that includes:
+PhenoTag features an enhanced annotation saving system that includes:

 1. **Auto-Save**:
    - Enabled by default, saves annotations automatically every 60 seconds when changes are detected